rrachelhuangg/rrachelhuangg/README.md

 ## about me
-hi! my name is rachel and i study comp sci and applied math at william & mary. i like building things.
+hi! my name is rachel and i study comp sci and applied math at william & mary.

 ## tech stack
 languages:\